Ask a doctor about a prescription for HUMULINA 30:70 KWIKPEN 100 IU/ML SUSPENSION FOR INJECTION

 |

-If you think you have this type of allergy to insulin with Humulina 30:70, report it immediately to your doctor.
+If you think you have this type of allergy to insulin with Humulina 30:70, inform your doctor immediately.

-If insulin is injected too frequently in the same area, the fatty tissue may shrink (lipoatrophy) or become thicker (lipohypertrophy) (may affect up to 1 in 100 people).
-Bumps under the skin may also occur due to the accumulation of a protein called amyloid (cutaneous amyloidosis; the frequency of this is unknown).
-Insulin may not work well if injected in a thickened area.
-Change the injection site to help prevent these skin changes.
+If insulin is injected too frequently in the same place, the fatty tissue can shrink (lipoatrophy) or become thicker (lipohipertrophy) (it can affect up to 1 in 100 people).
+Lumps under the skin can also occur due to the accumulation of a protein called amyloid (cutaneous amyloidosis; the frequency of this is unknown).
+Insulin may not work very well if injected into a lumpy area.
+Change the injection site to help avoid these skin changes.

-Swelling (e.g. swelling of arms, ankles, fluid retention) has been reported, especially at the start of insulin treatment or during a change in treatment to improve blood sugar control.
+Edema (e.g., swelling of the arms, ankles, fluid retention) has been reported, especially at the start of insulin treatment or during a change in treatment to improve blood sugar control.

-Alcohol and some other medications can affect your blood sugar levels.
+Alcohol and some other medicines can affect your blood sugar levels.

 The first symptoms of low blood sugar usually appear quickly and include the following: